Applying for daily allowance (FAQ)

 The next time you apply for daily allowance, state on your application that you are participating in services that promote employment.
 If relevant, the increased component of the daily allowance and reimbursement of expenses are paid automatically based on the statement and do not need to be applied for separately.
 The unemployment fund receives the labour policy statement automatically.

-You must register as an unemployed jobseeker at the TE Office when your employment relationship ends, no later than on the first day of your unemployment.
-You may apply for daily allowance for periods of 4 weeks or more.
-Attach a copy of your employment contact to the application you submit to the KOKO fund.
-Also attach a copy of your notice of termination if the employment relationship was a permanent one.
-We will receive the salary information from the Incomes Register.
+You must register as an unemployed job seeker at the TE Office no later than on the first day of your unemployment.
+Apply for daily allowance from KOKO for periods of four weeks or one month.
+Attach a copy of the employment contract and the notice of termination to your application if your employment relationship was a permanent one.
+Your wage details will be obtained from the Incomes Register.

-KOKO monitors the accrual of your employment condition.
-If your employment condition was not met after your period of employment, you will receive the same daily allowance as before that period of employment, with no new 7-day waiting period.
+The unemployment fund monitors the accrual of your employment condition.
+If your employment condition was not met after your period of employment, you will receive the same daily allowance as before that period of employment, with no new waiting period.
 The maximum period will also not be reset.

-A new waiting period will be set and your daily allowance will be recalculated if you meet the employment condition and the new daily allowance maximum period begins more than one year after the beginning of the previous daily allowance maximum period and you had a waiting period at that time.
-When you submit your daily allowance application to KOKO, we will investigate your details and inform you of your daily allowance situation.
+However, if you have met the employment condition again, the daily allowance maximum period will be reset.
+In this case, the amount of the earnings-related unemployment allowance is also recalculated and a new waiting period is applied.
+When you submit your daily allowance application to the unemployment fund, we will investigate your details and inform you of your daily allowance situation.

-You may apply for earnings-related daily allowance again after your maternity/parental allowance period expires.
+You may apply for earnings-related daily allowance again after your parental allowance period expires.
 Assuming all other conditions are met, you are entitled to daily allowance if

 • your maximum period of 300, 400 or 500 payment days has not expired,

-• you register as an unemployed jobseeker with the TE Office after your maternity/parental leave, and
+• you register as an unemployed jobseeker with the TE Office after your parental leave, and

 • you have remained a member of the KOKO unemployment fund all this time.

-Attach copies of the Kela decisions on your maternity/parental leave to your daily allowance application.
-If you or your spouse have applied for or received home child care allowance for a period after your maternity/parental leave, attach a child home care allowance enquiry to your application.
+Attach copies of the Kela decisions on your parental leave to your daily allowance application.
+If you or your spouse have applied for or received home child care allowance for a period after your parental leave, attach a child home care allowance enquiry to your application.

 You may submit your first application to KOKO when your unemployment has lasted 2 weeks. eService will instruct you to fill out a first application, because more than 6 months will have elapsed between applications.
 After this, you may apply for daily allowance for periods of 4 weeks or more on a continuing application or express application.